-My front entrance is anything but welcoming.
-I have had ideas for decorating it in the back of my mind, but I thought I’d leave it for when our other renovations are done.
+Our front entrance is anything but welcoming.
+I have had ideas for decorating it in the back of my mind, but thought I’d leave it for when our other renovations are complete.
 It never fails that just when you finally get a wall perfectly painted that something scrapes up against it and ruins the finish.
-However, I am beyond feeling like waiting right now.
-Like Oprah says, your home should rise up and greet you.
-When I open my front door, I want to turn around and run in the other direction.
+However, my patience is running out.
+As Oprah says, your home should rise up and greet you.
+When I open my front door, I want to turn around and run in the other direction!

-I’d really like to come home to something like this!
-Of course I’d need to add a rug because not having one in the climate I live in is impractical.
+I’d love to come home to something like this beautiful entryway.
+Of course I’d need to add a rug because not having one in our climate is impractical.

 It functions well for our family even though it doesn’t have a “wow” design factor.
 We keep the closet doors closed most of the time, so it really isn’t something that I feel needs addressing.

 I think a good place to start for our front entrance makeover is selecting a new rug.
 The size I need isn’t standard and it’s proving to be a bit of a chore.

 Here are some indoor/outdoor rugs I’m considering (all from Overstock):

 What do you think?
 As you can see, I’m leaning toward blues and blue/greens (no big surprise here!).
 I love that these all can be easily cleaned and are quite inexpensive.
 I should probably let you know that I’ve 99% decided to install rectangular grey slate tiles on the floor in a brick pattern.
 Perhaps that will sway your input.

 Have a great weekend!